NCCE/teachcomputing.org/README.md

 Teachcomputing communicates with Stem's staging Dynamics API which is used to populate the course list, and user enrolments etc.

-By default the development environment doesn't connect to Dynamics: instead it stubs those responses thanks to this variable `ACHIEVER_USE_LOCAL_TEMPLATES=true`  in `.env.defaults`.
+By default the development environment connects to Stem's preprod Dynamics API and caches responses to disk (see below) so repeated requests don't round-trip.
+If you don't have preprod VPN/Dynamics access, set `ACHIEVER_USE_LOCAL_TEMPLATES=true` in `.env` to stub responses instead.
 See [Offline Dynamics below.](#Offline Dynamics)

 If you have access to connect to a real Dynamics Smart Connector API installation, you'll need to add credentials to `.env` (find staging and preprod credentials in the nonprod section of the heroku project in the terraform repo)